Egyptian pound hits new low amid doubts over economy

 The IMF said no date had been set for a resumptions of talks.

-"We look forward to learn about the status of the government's economic program and consult on the timing for resuming discussions on possible financial support from the IMF," spokeswoman Wafa Amr said.
+"We look forward to learn about the status of the government's economic programme and consult on the timing for resuming discussions on possible financial support from the IMF," spokeswoman Wafa Amr said.

 Finance Minister Mumtaz al-Saeed sought to reassure his nation that the period of turbulence would soon end.

-"I expect that within a month or a month and a half matters will stabilize completely," Saeed said in televised remarks.
+"I expect that within a month or a month and a half matters will stabilise completely," Saeed said in televised remarks.

 "I will not say that we will go back to six pounds, though this is a possibility.
 But at least this surge in the dollar will never reach seven pounds."